main image

 Using the California Victim Compensation Board portal linked here, you can begin the process of your application.

-If you qualify for aid under CalVCB and are waiting on a response, or have already received aid, you can still file a civil suit.
-However, when doing a breakdown of the amount of money you are requesting, you cannot sue for an expense that CalVCB has granted you money for, this includes if you have requested aid and are waiting to hear back.
+If you qualify for aid under CalVCB and are waiting on a response or have already received aid, you can still file a civil suit, like a small claims lawsuit, against the person or business that injured you.
+However, you cannot sue for an expense that CalVCB has granted you money for, this includes if you have requested aid and are waiting to hear back.

 Author